the1lab/1lab/src/1Lab/Path.lagda.md

 says that if we have $i : \bI$, and a path $p : a \is b$, we can apply
 $p(i)$ and get out a value of $A$.
 In formal presentations of cubical type theory (e.g.  CCHM [-@CCHM]), paths are introduced and eliminated with their own syntax.
-In Agda, we instead *overload* the lambda notation, and function application, so that it can be used for both functions *and* paths.
+In Mikan, we instead *overload* the lambda notation, and function application, so that it can be used for both functions *and* paths.